World Drug Report: Leader of the United Nations Office on Drugs and Crime

-On July 9, 2010, United Nations Secretary-General Ban Ki-moon appointed Yury Fedotov of the Russian Federation as Executive Director for the United Nations Office on Drugs and Crime Leadership.
-Mr. Fedotov is also Under-Secretary General for the United Nations as a whole.
-Mr. Fedotov has been active in the UN since 1972, when he was a member of the USSR delegation to the United Nations Disarmament Committee in Geneva.
+On July 9, 2010, United Nations Secretary-General Ban Ki-moon appointed Yury Fedotov of the Russian Federation as executive director for the United Nations Office on Drugs and Crime Leadership.
+Fedotov is also Under-Secretary General for the United Nations as a whole.
+Fedotov has been active in the UN since 1972, when he was a member of the USSR delegation to the United Nations Disarmament Committee in Geneva.
 Since then, he has championed international issues around global human and drug trafficking.
 In that vein, he strongly advocates for supporting counter drug trafficking by building upon regional initiatives by providing technical assistance.
-Mr. Fedotov also promotes the idea that successful drug policies that stem from the World Drug Report have the ability to develop entire economies.
+Fedotov also promotes the idea that successful drug policies that stem from the World Drug Report have the ability to develop entire economies.
 On June 26, 2015, he gave remarks to announce the release of the 2015 World Drug Report.
-In those remarks, he said, “The report also shows that successful projects can foster a sustainable licit economy, including the transfer of skills and access to land, credit and infrastructure, as well as marketing support and access to markets.”
-He uses his position as Executive Director of the United Nations Office on Drugs and Crime to encourage UN members to support these programs and initiatives through funding under the premise that this funding will grow their domestic economies.
+In those remarks, he said, "The report also shows that successful projects can foster a sustainable licit economy, including the transfer of skills and access to land, credit and infrastructure, as well as marketing support and access to markets."
+He uses his position as executive director of the United Nations Office on Drugs and Crime to encourage UN members to support these programs and initiatives through funding under the premise that this funding will grow their domestic economies.